psychemedia/sin-eater-resources/src/_first_controversy.md

 > More to the point is the admission that, notwithstanding his frequent travels "over most of the Principality" he has "failed to acquire its language,"

-Then staes directly into the eyes of the defendant, putting it forcefully to him that even with that heritage, he knows nothing of the language?
+Then stares directly into the eyes of the defendant, putting it forcefully to him that even with that heritage, he knows nothing of the language?
 Nothing of its customs?

 > that language being the very key to its customs, legends, and folk-lore.
 His travels, therefore, must resemble those of a blind man in quest of the beautiful.